cassgvp/WIN-Open-Neuroimaging-Community/docs/community/CODE_OF_CONDUCT.md

 ---
-title: Participation Guideline
+title: Participation Guidelines
 parent: Open WIN Community
 has_children: false
 nav_order: 7
 ---

-# Participation Guideline
+# Participation Guidelines
 {: .fs-9 }

 How Open WIN Community members are expected to work, communicate and interact with each other, so we can all perform at our best.